NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/data/_index.md

 ## How data enters the DPS

-Data is transferred to DPS by submitting Submission Information Packages (SIPs) through the Submission Service.
-Before a submission can be made, the submitter authenticates with the API.
+Data is ingested into DPS through the API as Submission Information Packages (SIPs).
+Before submitting a SIP, the submitter authenticates with the API.
 The API verifies that the submitter has the necessary permissions under the applicable preservation agreement (see [role-based access control](/docs/dps/access-control/)).

 The submission workflow consists of the following steps: